genenetwork/genenetwork2/doc/joss/2016/paper.md

 # Summary

-GeneNetwork (GN) is a free and open source (FOSS) framework for web based genetics that can be deployed anywhere.
-GN allows biologists to upload experimental data and map phenotypes interactively against genotypes using tools, such as R/QTL [@mqm paper] mapping, interval mapping for model organisms and pylmm; an implementation of FaST-LMM [@Lippert:2011] which is suitable for human populations and outbred crosses, such as the mouse diversity outcross.
+GeneNetwork (GN) is a free and open source (FOSS) framework for web-based genetics that can be deployed anywhere.
+GN allows biologists to upload experimental data and map phenotypes interactively against genotypes using tools, such as R/QTL [@Arends:2010] mapping, interval mapping for model organisms and pylmm; an implementation of FaST-LMM [@Lippert:2011] which is suitable for human populations and outbred crosses, such as the mouse diversity outcross.
 Interactive D3 graphics